Battle Wizard Games

 The Battle Wizard series is excellently written and designed.
 However, there are a few things that I found confusing when I first played this game.
 It took me a couple of tries and a few digs through the rule book to get it figured out.
 It's a very entertaining and funny game, but I do have to state that it is a lot more fun when you have at least 3 players.

-This is a mature rated game, and I don't recommend it for children.
+This is a mature-rated game.
+I don't recommend it for children.
 This is purely an adult card game that includes cussing and violence.

 Concept Behind the Game